Stan Perron Charitable Trust

 Grants provided to groups supporting Western Australian children in need or causes that align with the Foundation’s Funding Guidelines.

-Grants provided for research aimed at improving the health and well-being of children, adolescents and young adults in Western Australia, specifically for 'Programs & Partnerships' applications.
+Grants are provided for research aimed at improving the health and well-being of children, adolescents and young adults in Western Australia, specifically through Program & Partnership applications.

-Provides exceptional long-term investment in research capacity in Western Australia, offering partial or full salary support for researchers for up to five years.
-Designed to support current or emerging research leaders, from PhD-level researchers through to senior investigators, whose work aligns with the Foundation’s commitment to improving the health and wellbeing of children, adolescents and young people in Western Australia.
+These fellowships offer partial or full salary support for up to five years to current or emerging research leaders, from PhD-level to senior investigators, whose work aligns with improving the health and wellbeing of children, adolescents, and young people in Western Australia.

 Financial History (7 years)